If you suffer from back, hip or SI joint pain (aka if you sit at a desk all day!), then you need to make yourself a peanut.

-There are a number of different muscles that connect along your spine that can lead to tight hips and back pain.
-For instance, the psoas muscles (some of your hip muscles) connect to the spine.
-Therefore you want to not only focus on the area right around your hip, but also along your spine.
+There are a number of different muscles along your spine that can lead to back pain and reinforce tight hips.
+Therefore you want to not only focus on the area right around your hip, but also along your spine to alleviate pain.

 And if you have neck, shoulder or upper back pain, you may find rolling out your thoracic spine with a peanut helps!

 To roll out your entire back using a peanut, place the peanut on the ground and lay over it so that a ball will be on each side of your spine.
 You do not want the ball to hit your spine.
 You want a ball to dig into the muscles on either side of your spine.
 (The picture below shows good starting placement for the ball if you were to be lying on it on the ground.)

 Lay on the ground with the peanut starting above your glutes.
 Tuck your knees into your chest and then relax your feet back down to the ground.